Rachel Corbett (radio presenter): Podcasting

 Corbett’s first independent podcast was Paul and Rach, a podcast with her ex-radio co-host, Paul Murray.
 Since then, she has created a number of her own podcasts, including You’ve Gotta Start Somewhere, an interview series with Australian media personalities who share stories of getting into show business.
 She also hosts the PodSchool Podcast, where she shares tips for people starting their own podcasts.

 After leaving radio in 2013, Corbett started teaching podcasting and radio at Australian Film, Television and Radio School in Sydney before creating her own online podcasting course, PodSchool, in 2016.

 In 2017–2020, Corbett was Head of Podcasts for Mamamia, as well as the host of a number of their shows, including Lady Startup, Before The Bump, and Sealed Section.
-During her time running the network, she oversaw the development of over 20 shows, and quadrupled the audience to over 90 million downloads and over 1 million unique listeners per month.
+During her time running the network, she oversaw the development of over 20 shows, and quadrupled the audience to over 90 million downloads and over 1 million listeners per month.
 In September 2020, Corbett joined Nova Entertainment as head of podcasts and digital content.